Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

 \defproblem{\textbf{Problem 1.} Ranking Lyndon words}{Given a Lyndon word $\lambda$, compute $\Lynd(\lambda)$.}

 \begin{example} For $\Sigma=\{\mathtt{a},\mathtt{b}\}$ we have $\Lynd(\mathtt{ababbb})=8$ since there are 8 Lyndon words of length 6 that are not greater than $\mathtt{ababbb}$:

 \end{example}

-What was known previously is that all Lyndon words of length at most $n$ can be generated in lexicographic order by algorithm of Fredricksen, Kessler and Maiorana (FKM) \cite{FK,fredricksen1978necklaces} (another algorithm was developed by Duval in~\cite{DBLP:journals/tcs/Duval88}).
-The analysis from \cite{DBLP:journals/jal/RuskeySW92} shows that the FKM algorithm generates the subsequent Lyndon words in constant amortized time.
-However, there was no direct algorithm to generate a Lyndon word of an arbitrary rank or for ranking Lyndon words.
+What was previously known is that all Lyndon words of length at most $n$ can be generated in lexicographic order.
+The first solution is due to Fredricksen, Kessler, and Maiorana (FKM) \cite{FK,fredricksen1978necklaces}; later Duval developed an alternative algorithm~\cite{DBLP:journals/tcs/Duval88}.
+The analysis by Ruskey et al.~\cite{DBLP:journals/jal/RuskeySW92} shows that the FKM algorithm generates the subsequent Lyndon words in constant amortized time; Berstel and Pocchiola~\cite{DBLP:journals/tcs/BerstelP94} achieved an analogous result for Duval's algorithm.
+A different constant-amortized-time solution, based on recursion, was given by Cattell et al.~\cite{DBLP:journals/jal/CattellRSSM00}.
+However, there was no polynomial-time algorithm to generate a Lyndon word of an arbitrary rank or for ranking Lyndon words.
+Ruskey stated finding such an algorithm as a research problem in his book~\cite{RuskeyCombGen}.

+An intimately related task, of ranking and unranking \emph{necklaces}, was explicitly stated as open by Martínez and Molinero~\cite{Martinez2004}.
+As far as obtaining polynomial-time solutions is concerned, one can easily show equivalence of this problem with its counterpart for Lyndon words.
+Listing necklaces also resembles listing Lyndon words: two of the previously mentioned algorithms (FKM and Cattell et al.'s) can be used for both tasks.
+Variants of the listing problem have also been considered, e.g., generating binary necklaces with a given number of zeroes and ones~\cite{DBLP:journals/siamcomp/RuskeyS99}.

 Let $\L^{(n)}=\bigcup_{d \mid n} \L_d$.
 By $\dB_n$ we denote the lexicographically first de Bruijn sequence of rank $n$ over the given alphabet $\Sigma$.
-It is the concatenation of all Lyndon words in $\L^{(n)}$ in lexicographic order.
-For a word $w$ of length $n$ over $\Sigma$, by $\occ(w,\dB_n)$ we denote the position of its occurrence in $\dB_n$.
-The problem of decoding the minimal de Bruijn sequence can be defined as follows:
+It is the concatenation of all Lyndon words in $\L^{(n)}$ in lexicographic order~\cite{DBLP:journals/jct/Fredricksen70,fredricksen1978necklaces}.
+For a word $w$ of length $n$ over $\Sigma$, by $\occ(w,\dB_n)$ we denote the (1-based) position of its occurrence in $\dB_n$.
+The problem of decoding the minimal de Bruijn sequence can be stated as follows.

 \defproblem{\textbf{Problem 2.} Decoding minimal de Bruijn sequence}{Given a word $w$ over $\Sigma^n$, compute $\occ(w,\dB_n)$.}

 \begin{example} For $\Sigma=\{0,1\}$ we have $\dB_4=0000100110101111$.
 For this sequence: